ElizaKartchner/startup/README.md

 One of the primary purposes of a component is to generate user interface.
 This is done with the components `render` function.
 Whatever is returned from the render function is inserted into the component HTML element.
 React components also allow you to pass information to them in the form of element properties.
 The component receives the properties in its constructor and then can display them when it renders.
 In addition to properties, a component can have internal state.
 Component state is created by calling the `React.useState` hook function.
 The useState function returns a variable that contains the current state and a function to update the state.

 A component's properties and state are used by the React framework to determine the reactivity of the interface.
 Reactivity controls how a component reacts to actions taken by the user or events that happen within the application.
 Whenever a component's state or properties change, the render function for the component and all of its dependent component render functions are called.

+## Reactivity
+Making the UI react to changes in user input or data, is one of the architectural foundations of React.
+React enables reactivity with three major pieces of a React component: `props`, `state`, and `render`.

+When a component's JSX is rendered, React parses the JSX creates a list of any references to the component's state or prop objects.
+React then monitors those objects and if it detects that they have changed it will call the component's `render` function so that the impact of the change is visualized.